hexbatch/apple-core/other-docs/docs/concepts/money.md

 # Making money

-# Connecting tokens with real money
+# Connecting elements with real money

-Sometimes things of value can be traded, or people want tokens that represent actual money.
+Sometimes things of value can be traded, or people want elements that represent actual money.
-Or need a token that marks a transaction successfully completed with money
+Or need an element that marks a transaction successfully completed with money

-Online stores and other places can use agents to create and change token state for transactions, and these tokens represent the money.
+Online stores and other places can use agents to create and change element state for transactions, and these elements represent the money.

-So, when a merchant offers goods for sale, and wants a mix of real money and other tokens, the user purchasing is given a token that has a url for them to go pay, and then that token is updated when the payment goes through and the user is given a new token.
+So, when a merchant offers goods for sale, and wants a mix of real money and other elements, the user purchasing is given an element that has a url for them to go pay, and then that element is updated when the payment goes through and the user is given a new element.
-That new token is made and added to the user's set to purchase with.
+That new element is made and added to the user's set to purchase with.
-Then, the token can complete the required type-set and the deal continues if all the matching tokens work out.
+Then, the element can complete the required type-set and the deal continues if all the matching elements work out.

-## Tokens representing money only work for the user made for it
+## Elements representing money only work for the user made for it

-A token that represents a transaction is defined by the user selling the stuff, or trading.
-There is no set token type for representing value.
+AN element that represents a transaction is defined by the user selling the stuff, or trading.
+There is no set element type for representing value.
 Likewise, there is no cryptocurrency here that works out of the box.
-Users can apply this as part of their own currencies though, and tokens can be part of the mechanisms that run after a transaction is made
+Users can apply this as part of their own currencies though, and elements can be part of the mechanisms that run after a transaction is made